 The Paris Gentleman.
-This statue honors a homeless Parisian nobleman who went crazy and wandered the streets of Havana (my husband used to see him around town in the 80s).
+This statue honours a homeless Parisian nobleman who went crazy and wandered the streets of Havana (my husband used to see him around town in the 1980s).
 If you touch his finger (or, presumably, stick it in your ass), it is said you will return to Cuba.

 The scary Ministry of Health building, Havana City.